SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/audit-reports.md

 ## Site Permissions Changes Report

-This report provides insight into details about any permissions changes on selected site(s).
+This report provides insight into details for any permissions changes on selected site(s).
-   * If somebody removed a member from a Team or broke sharing inheritance, you will be able to see it here.
+   * If somebody removed a member from a Team or broke sharing inheritance, you can see it here.

 ### Generate Report